Best Patient Care Technician Schools in Colorado

 • Network with instructors and classmates; they can be helpful when looking for jobs.

 To become a patient care technician in Colorado, start with a CNA program, then expand your skills through a PCT training program at an accredited school.
-Most programs take less than a year and prepare you for national certification.
+Most programs take about a year and prepare you for national certification.

 Next Steps: